Working groups

 • Nicolas Bruffaerts (Chairperson)

-The EAS Working Group for Educational Aspects is responsible for organising the biennial European Course on Aerobiology.
-This is an interdisciplinary course with the purpose of teaching technicians and students about a range of different topics, including bioaerosol analysis and data use in different applications, such as allergology, modelling, and forecasting, as well as comparison procedures and deepening the fundamentals of monitoring techniques.
+The EAS Working Group for Education is responsible for organising the biennial European Course on Aerobiology.
+This is an interdisciplinary course that aims to teach technicians and students about a wide range topics, including the fundamentals of monitoring techniques, comparison techniques, and data use in different applications, such as allergology, modelling, and forecasting.
 Participants acquire knowledge about the science and application of aerobiology, techniques used for sample preparation and analysis, as well as expertise in identifying pollen and fungal spores using light microscopy.

-The WG also participates in the organisation and management of the Advanced Aerobiology Courses established by the International Association for Aerobiology.
+The WG also helps organise the Advanced Aerobiology Courses established by the International Association for Aerobiology.
 These courses deal with more specialised aspects of aerobiology and are aimed at those who already have technical knowledge of aerobiology.
 Finally, the WG supports the publication of teaching material used in aerobiology courses.

 Working Group For the European Symposium :